jeffrey818/Photo-Competition-Web-App/README.md

-The project is a Photo Competition Web Application, and I built this as my university capstone project.
+The project is built with Firebase, Firestore, React and some JavaScript & CSS.

 <img width="1323" alt="UI" src="https://user-images.githubusercontent.com/39140744/167510301-086e5721-d2cf-4707-b740-634876ae82a7.png">